owncloud/QA/Server/Test_Plan_OCIS_Smoke_Test.md

 - [ ] cannot create resource and share space
 - [ ] can see deleted files and cannot restore files from trash
 - [ ] cannot disable space

+Moss:
+- [ ] can see space without accepting
+- [ ] can change image and description
+- [ ] can upload file/folder and create file and folder
+- [ ] can create resource and can share space or space resource
+- [ ] can see deleted files and can restore files from trash
+- [ ] can disable space

 ## Case 6: create new user via accounts:
 Admin: